The Uniforms of the San Diego Chargers!

 the game before a crowd of 35,572 in Houston's Rice Stadium.

-American Football League and National Football League teams announce plans to
+American Football League and National Football League teams announce plans to merge

-play three preseason games in San Diego Stadium, beginning in 1967.
+three preseason games in San Diego Stadium, beginning in 1967.

 The Chargers were purchased by Eugene V. Klein of Beverly Hills, as he heads a group of 21 business executives who purchase the Chargers for $10 million, a record transaction in professional football.